 Deposit Money Into Your Savings Every Paycheck

-Creating a secondary account that takes a small amount of money from your bi-monthly paycheck is one of the easiest ways to build your savings account.
+Creating a secondary account that takes a small amount of money from your bi-monthly paycheck is one of the easiest ways to save money.
 If you set aside $100 each paycheck, you’ll have $2,400 in your savings by the end of the year without even blinking an eye.

 Setting up your paycheck to automatically deposit into two accounts makes saving that much easier, as you aren’t ever tempted with your savings in your main account.
 Your savings account will be out of sight and out of mind, but still growing.